Menno Simons

-Menno Simons (/nl/; Minne Simens /fy/; 1496 – 31 January 1561) was a Roman Catholic priest from the Friesland region of the Low Countries who was excommunicated from the Catholic Church and became an influential Anabaptist religious leader.
+Menno Simons (/nl/; Minne Simens /fy/; 1496 – 31 January 1561) was a Roman Catholic priest from the Friesland region of the Low Countries who renounced the Catholic Church and became an influential Anabaptist religious leader.
 Simons was a contemporary of the Protestant Reformers and it is from his name that his followers became known as Mennonites.

 Biography

 Early life

 Menno Simons was born in 1496 in Witmarsum, Friesland, Holy Roman Empire.
 Very little is known concerning his childhood and family except that he grew up in a poor peasant environment.
 His father's name was Simon, Simons being a patronym, and he had a brother named Pieter.

 Simons grew up in a disillusioned war-torn country.
 Friesland was ravaged by war in the late 15th and early 16th centuries.
 Landsknecht soldiers haunted the Frisian lands in the 1490s to force the 'Free' Frisians to accept the Duke of Saxony-Meissen as their head of state.
 The duke was the governor of the Netherlands for the Habsburg family.
 One of the archenemies of the Habsburgs, the Duke of Guelders, invaded Friesland in 1515 and conquered half of it.
 Saxony ceded the other half to the Habsburgs.
 The Frisians tried to regain their freedom but they were too weak and eventually accepted the imperial authority of the Habsburg emperor Charles V.

 Simons learned Latin and some Greek, and he was taught about the Latin Church Fathers during his training to become a priest.
 He had never read the Bible, either before or during his training for the priesthood, out of fear that he would be adversely influenced by it.
 When he later reflected upon this period in his life, he called himself stupid.